KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** Loose-File Mod

-**Download Instructions:** Install the version of the mod you would like based upon how detailed you want the cockpit skyboxes to appear.
+**Download Instructions:** Download the version of the mod you would like based upon how detailed you want the cockpit skyboxes to appear.
 Keep in mind that load time into the Ebon Hawk could be significantly increased if using very large cockpit textures, and there's also a risk of save corruption when using very large texture sizes—I recommend the Medium texture option for the best balance of quality and size/performance.

 ___